anjilinux/project-devops-realtime/002-JenkinsCICD/01_Y_WindowsOnly.md

 b. **"SCM"**: select "Git"

-c. **"Repository URL"**: Enter the URL of the repo which has Jenkinsfile, for example, <https://github.com/briansu2004/devopsdaydayup>.
-(Note: You can fork "devopsdaydayup" repo to your github account and enter the URL accordingly)
+c. **"Repository URL"**: Enter the URL of the repo which has Jenkinsfile, for example, <https://github.com/briansu2004/udemy-devops-9projects-free>.
+(Note: You can fork "udemy-devops-9projects-free" repo to your github account and enter the URL accordingly)

 d. **"Credentials"**: If you don't have any credential, click "Add" -> "Jenkins", in "Kind" field select "Username with password".
 In "Scope" field select "Global(Jenkins, nodes, items, all child items, etc)".
 In "Username", type your github account username.
 In "Password", type your github account token.